revised: October 17, 2023

 1. What is a dry gas seal system?

 At their core, dry gas seal systems do two main jobs: provide a clean and conditioned environment for the dry gas seals and monitor the health of the dry gas seal.
-To accomplish these goals the dry gas seal system is usually broken down in five separate independent streams for tandem seals, and four streams for double seals.
+To accomplish these goals the dry gas seal system is usually broken down into separate independent modules that regulate and monitor five streams for tandem seals, and four streams for double seals.

 2. Seal Gas